archesproject/arches-docs/docs/installing/installation.rst

 .. note::

     ``npm run build_development`` creates a static frontend asset bundle.
-Any changes made to frontend files (eg. ``.js``) will not be viewable until the asset bundle is rebuilt. run ``npm run build_development`` again to update the asset bundle, or run ``npm run start`` to run an asset bundler server that will detect changes to frontend files and rebuild the bundle appropriately.
+Any changes made to frontend files (eg. ``.js``) will not be viewable until the asset bundle is rebuilt. run ``npm run build_development`` again to update the asset bundle, or run ``npm start`` to run an asset bundler server that will detect changes to frontend files and rebuild the bundle appropriately.